seastan/lotr-lcg-set-generator/README.md

 **Setup**

-1. Clone this repo to a local folder.
+1. Clone this repo to a local folder (you can click `Code` and then `Download ZIP`).

 2. Make sure you already have a cards spreadsheet on Google Sheets.

   If you don't, upload `Spreadsheet/spreadsheet.xlsx` from this repo as a template and fill in all the required data.
 You will also need to upload Google Apps scripts from `Spreadsheet/Code.gs`.
 After that, re-run `=SHEETS()` function from `A1` cell of the first `-` tab.

 3. Add the folder with the artwork to your Google Drive to be able to sync it locally.
 This feature is currently hidden on Google Drive UI, but may still be accessed by a shortcut